ALin837/ALin837.github.io/README.md

 # ALin837.github.io
-The first version of my personal website built using HTML/CSS and JavaScript \
+The first version of my personal website built using HTML/CSS and JavaScript (Please bear with me on the design)\
 https://alin837.github.io/

 # Lessons Learned